Browse by Medical Category

 The Center for Diversity grew out of a committee, convened in 1998 by Chief of Psychiatry, Dr. Ned Cassem, in response to then MGH President, Dr. James Mongan’s hospital wide initiative to identify problems and develop a diversity plan for the Department of Psychiatry.
 Over the years, the Committee has been fortunate to have the participation of dedicated departmental staff and trainees, enabling its expanded scope as a Center.

 This website provides important information about diversity initiatives within our Department, as well as our collaborations across the Hospital and Harvard Medical School.
-For more information, please email us at firstname.lastname@example.org
+For more information, please contact firstname.lastname@example.org